HARVEST: Contemporary Craft Fair Programme

 12pm - 12:30pm, Sunday 19 October 2025

-Experience a practical demonstration of gypsum casting plaster, using both raw and recycled materials.
-Led by Steven Blench, this talk will touch on the geology, chemistry and uses of gypsum before focusing on its capacity to be endlessly recycled.
-You will be guided through the transformation of crystal to plaster to cast and witness alchemy in action.
+Led by Steven Blench, this talk touched on the geology, chemistry and uses of gypsum before focusing on its capacity to be endlessly recycled.
+Attendees were guided through the transformation of crystal to plaster to cast and witnessed alchemy in action.

 Price: Free